Admission to practice law: Singapore

 Persons seeking admission to the Singapore Bar must obtain an approved law degree through completing a course of study of at least three academic years leading to that degree as a full-time internal candidate from an approved university.
 The degree is typically an LL.B. or an LL.B. (honours), depending on the university, or a J.D. (from a Singaporean university or one of only four approved US universities).
 They are then required to sit for the Singapore Bar Examinations, which is divided into Part A (for overseas graduates from approved overseas universities only) and Part B (a five-month practical course, compulsory for both local and overseas graduates).
-They are further required to complete a six-month Practice Training Contract before they can be called to the Bar as Advocates and Solicitors of the Supreme Court of Singapore.
+They are further required to complete a one-year (six-month prior to 2024) Practice Training Contract before they can be called to the Bar as Advocates and Solicitors of the Supreme Court of Singapore.
 Advocates and Solicitors are entitled to appear before courts or perform solicitors' work, as the legal profession in Singapore is fused without any distinction between barristers and solicitors.

 Exemptions from any of these requirements may be obtained from the Ministry of Law.

 South Korea

 In South Korea, one can be admitted to practice law by passing the exam called 변호사시험 (officially translated as "Bar Examination") which requires prior completion of three-year law school course with the degree of Juris Doctor.
 This law school system is similar to system of United States.
-However, before year 2018, there was an nation-wide system to train lawyers for 2 years, including judge, prosecutor and attorney at law.
+However, before year 2018, there was a nation-wide system to train lawyers for 2 years, including judge, prosecutor and attorney at law.
 This old training institution was called as 사법연수원 (officially translated as "Judicial Research and Training Institute", JRTI)', which is now acting mainly as institution to train junior judges and court officials in South Korea.
 Entering JRTI required passing a special exam on jurisprudence.
 Its name was 사법시험 (officially translated as "Judicial Examination") which required taking a little part of course in LL.B. or any other equivalent degree.